Skip to content

 Adventure and Screens

 When I’m at home, or have free time, the stories I often read are fantasy or sci-fi.
 Games, too.
-I play roleplaying games with large open worlds, or worlds with a lot of detail that feel different to ours.
-I explore everything I can, but I don’t get caught up in the little tiny details, either.
+I play roleplaying games with large open worlds, or worlds with a lot of detail that feel vastly different to ours.
+I’ll explore everything I can, but I don’t get caught up in the little tiny details, either.
 I like to go on adventures.
 Most of the time, I find it difficult to replay games unless it can feel like a new adventure every time.

 When I travel, though, I’m on an adventure already: exploring a new country, experiencing a new culture, and meeting new people.
-Everything is new and the world has some magic in it again.
+Everything is new and the real world has some magic in it again.

 And I think this is the reason why I have such a hard time enjoying fictional worlds while I travel.
 When I’m home, everything around me is familiar (for the most part).
 I need new experiences and a feeling of adventure to keep me going.